-Riess et al. (1998) used the work of Hatano, Branch, & Deaton (1998) differently, by applying a one-sided Bayesian prior to their measured E(B-V) values and uncertainties; this prior had zero probability for negative values of E(B-V) and sharply falls for positive values of E(B-V) > 0.2magnitudes.
-As discussed in P99 (see the "Fit E" discussion, where P99 apply the same method to their data), when the uncertainties on the lowand high-redshift supernovae colors differ, use of this prior can introduce a bias into the fit cosmological parameters.
-Even if all E(B-V) values are intrinsically close to zero, measurements will scatter to both sides of zero by an amount given by the measurement uncertainty; consequently, applying this asymmetric prior biases the measured E(B-V) distribution to the red A constant bias in
+Riess et al. (1998) used the work of Hatano, Branch, & Deaton (1998) differently, by applying a one-sided Bayesian prior to their measured E(B-V) values and uncertainties.
+A prior formed from the Hatano, Branch, & Deaton (1998) extinction distribution function would have zero probability for negative values of E(B-V) a peak at $E(B-V) \sim 0$ with roughly 50% of the probability, and then an exponential tail to higher extinctions.
+As discussed in P99 (see the "Fit E" discussion, where P99 apply the same method to their data), when it's our when uncertainties on high- and low-redshift supernova colors differ, use of an asymmetric prior may introduce bias into the cosmological results, depending on the details of the context that we prior.
+While a prior with a tight enough peak at low extinction values introduces little bias data.]]] (especially when low- and high-redshift supernovae have comparable uncertainties), it does reduce the apparent E(B-V) error bars on all but the most reddened supernovae.
+As we will show in Figure 9 (§ 4.1) the use of this prior almost completely eliminates the contribution of color uncertainties to the size of the cosmological confidence regions, meaning that an extinction correction using a sharp enough prior is much more akin to simply selecting a low-extinction subset than to performing an assumption-free extinction correction using the E(B-V) measurement uncertainties.